foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD04-templatejson.md

 }
 ```

-The first property, `types`, defines the different sub-types of this entity type that your system will use.
+The first property, `types`, defines the different sub-types of this document type that your system will use.
 In this example, those types are `character` and `npc`, but you can create as many as you need.

 The second property, `templates`, is where you define common attributes that can be applied to any of the other sub-types.
 In this example, we've defined a `base` template that has a `health` property that has `value` and `max` properties.